BlockchainCommons/SmartCustodyBook/manuscript/01-riskmodel.md

 ### Step 3: Diagram Your Process

 Your digital assets face two different categories of risks: one when it’s being stored and another when it’s on the move.
-Thus, the next step is to sketch out your cryptocurrency process by translating your assets list into graphical nodes, then showing how money transfers among them.
+Thus, the next step is to sketch out your cryptocurrency process by translating your assets list into graphical nodes[^nodenote], then showing how money transfers among them.
 This will allow you to more easily identify all of the elements of your process — and thus determine their vulnerabilities.

 To diagram your process, draw a simple illustration.